 cheap subsidised imports as the World Bank pushes them to open up their

-One of the most contemptible examples of producer subsidies being used to appease a domestic pressure group was in the US in 2002 when President Bush caved in to the 25,000 cotton farmers there and granted them support totalling $3bn(£2.25bn) per annum in order to compete in price with cotton farmers in Burkina Faso, the country six from bottom in the 2015 UNDP Human Development Index, where cotton grows naturally.
-This action by the most powerful economy in the world is surely one of the most pernicious and contemptible pieces of protectionism ever passed on Capitol Hill and the US government should hold its head in shame.
+One of the most contemptible examples of producer subsidies being used to appease a domestic pressure group was in the US in 2002 when President Bush caved in to the 25,000 cotton farmers there and granted them support totalling $3bn(£2.3bn) per annum in order to compete in price with cotton farmers in Burkina Faso, the country seventh from bottom in the 2019 UNDP Human Development Index, where cotton grows naturally.
+This action by the most powerful economy in the world is surely one of the most pernicious and reprehensible pieces of protectionism ever passed on Capitol Hill and the US government should hold its head in shame.
 In Burkina Faso cotton represents over 50% of the country's exports and 2 million people depend on it for their livelihood.
-A pound of cotton can be produced in Burkina Faso for $0.21(£0.15) compared to $0.74(£0.55) in the US but now thanks to American insularity, living standards for cotton farmers in Burkina Faso have plummeted.
-Thankfully, however, in a case brought by Brazil, the WTO has recently accepted that US support for cotton violates global trade rules and this subsidy will eventually have to be unwound.
+A pound of cotton can be produced in Burkina Faso for $0.21(£0.16) compared to $0.74(£0.56) in the US but now thanks to American insularity, living standards for cotton farmers in Burkina Faso have plummeted.
+Thankfully, however, in a case brought by Brazil, the WTO has recently accepted that US support for cotton violates global trade rules and this subsidy was unwound.

 EXPORT SUBSIDIES are the final guarantee that farmers in rich countries do not make a loss even when they overproduce.
 In the case of surplus milk production this is made into dried milk powder and dumped on the world market forcing prices down and throwing thousands of poor farmers in countries like the Dominican Republic out of business and into the cities.